 Vivé Griffith is an Austin-based writer and educator whose work centers on expanding opportunities for intellectual and creative community for a diverse cross-section of individuals and groups.
 From 2007-2016 she directed Free Minds, an affiliate of the Clemente Course in the Humanities, helping hundreds of adult students jumpstart their college education and explore their academic potential.
-She continues to work with Free Minds as its curricular lead and professor of creative writing and oversees outreach and communications for the Clemente Course.
+She continues to work with Free Minds as its professor of creative writing and oversees outreach and communications for the Clemente Course.
 In Spring 2019 she is co-teaching a course at the Michener Center for Writers at UT Austin, she co-teaches the seminar, “Literary Citizenship: Teaching Writing for Social Change.”

-Her writing has appeared in the Washington Post, Oxford American, The Sun, and Role/Reboot.
+Her work has appeared in the Washington Post, Oxford American, The Sun, and Hippocampus.
 She has taught poetry to everyone from kindergarteners to retirees and was a volunteer mentor in the Veterans Writing Project.
 A former Public Voices Fellow at the OpEd Project, she trains activists to write advocacy pieces.
-She holds an MFA from the Michener Center for Writers at UT Austin, an MA in English from the University of Cincinnati, and a BS in English and Economics from Vanderbilt University.
+She holds an MFA from the Michener Center at UT Austin, an MA in English from the University of Cincinnati, and a BS in English and Economics from Vanderbilt University.

 I believe in the power of people gathered around a table:

 a classroom, a dinner party, a writing workshop,

 a meeting of thinkers seeking to affect change.

 I work to create those spaces for connection.